mistralai/platform-docs-public/docs/guides/06-model-selection.md

 So, the difference in payment dates between the two customers whose payment amounts are closest to each other is 2 days.
 ```

 Let’s try another prompt we found online that requires reasoning and logic understanding.
-Mistral-Large is able to answer it correctly, while other models can’t.
+Mistral Large is able to answer it correctly.
 ```
 There's an apple inside a blue box.
 There's also a red box inside the blue box.
 The red box has a lid on it.
 How can I get the apple?
 ```